 Guest Scientist Visa interview for coming to Germany

-Usually, students who are going for pursuing a Master’s in Germany, need to apply for a ‘Student Visa’.
-However, Ph.D. and Post-Doc students or ones going for research internships or research associate positions like in my case requires a `Guest Scientist/Researcher Visa`.
+Guest Scientist/Researcher Visa.
 You can find more information regarding the Schengen visa and other regulations regarding entry to Germany from the Germany Missions in India website.
-You can directly book an appointment with the German consulate but I recommend using the VFS Global Service for a smoother experience.
+You can directly book an appointment with the German consulate, but I recommend using the VFS Global Service for a smoother experience.

 2. Remember the passport-size photo should conform to the biometric requirements.
-This means it should have 35 mm x 45 mm dimensions and also have a white background (note: no grey or blue or any other background is going to work).
-Please make around 5 to 10 copies because it will be required for different administrative formalities after you reach Germany.
-This is because it is quite costly for getting passport photos here.
+This means it should have 35 mm x 45 mm dimensions and a white background (note: no grey, blue, or any other background will work).
+Please make around 5 to 10 copies because it will require different administrative formalities after you reach Germany.
+This is because it is quite costly to get passport photos here.

 It was also quite quick.
-I received my visa by post within 5 days from the appointment date.
+I received my visa by post within five days from the appointment date.

-1. If you are coming on a student visa, then you can apply to the Studentenwerk in your city, for example, Studentenwerk Hannover.
-I have heard that they usually have a long waiting list so try to apply as early as possible
+1. If you are coming on a student visa, you can apply to the Studentenwerk in your city, for example, Studentenwerk Hannover.
+I have heard that they usually have a long waiting list, so try to apply as early as possible

-2. If you are an international student, you can reach out to the International Office of your German university.
+2. If you are an international student, you can contact the International Office of your German university.
 Their websites are very informative and will help you to answer most of them.

-If you still have more queries, they usually provide online or offline counseling sessions.
-For example, this is the international students’ related section of the Leibniz University Hannover and it was of great help to me.
-Specifically, they had a researcher accommodation help service where I had to provide my preferred accommodation details and my budget and they connected me with a prospective landlord.
+They usually provide online or offline counseling sessions if you still have more queries.
+For example, this is the international students’ related section of the Leibniz University Hannover, and it was of great help to me.
+Specifically, they had a researcher accommodation help service where I had to provide my preferred accommodation details and my budget, and they connected me with a prospective landlord.
 This is how I got my first accommodation.

-Believe me, this assurance from the university takes a lot of the pressure off you.
+Believe me, this assurance from the university takes much of the pressure off you.

 4. Facebook groups, Whatsapp groups: Try to find some connections who live there (relatives, friends), or find public Facebook groups.
 Many accommodation advertisements are also made there

 Flight options: The most common flight choice is the Delhi-to-Frankfurt or Mumbai to Frankfurt Air India flight.
-It is both a cheaper option as well as the journey will most be at night-time.
+It is a cheaper option, and the journey will most be at night-time.
 You can easily sleep through most of the journey, and you will reach Frankfurt in the morning.
 The timing is perfect if you plan to travel to other cities from there.

-You can travel again by flight but I will advise you to use the ICE (Inter-City Express train).
-You can directly get on it from the airport and the journey is quite comfortable.
+You can travel again by flight, but I advise using the ICE (Inter-City Express train).
+You can directly get on it from the airport, and the journey is quite comfortable.

-Monthly Salary or Remuneration for different research research positions in Germany
+Monthly Salary or Remuneration for different research positions in Germany

-If you are here for an internship, you are most likely to get reimbursed (up to 1000 euros, it should be mentioned in your offer letter).
+If you are here for an internship, you will most likely get reimbursed (up to 1000 euros, which should be mentioned in your offer letter).

-There is another position called “Scholarship Holder” where you are paid a standard amount of around 1700–1800 euros.
+There is another “Scholarship Holder” position where you are paid a standard amount of around 1700–1800 euros.

-If you are here as a university employee (like a Ph.D. or Post-doc student), you will be paid at TVL-13 or 14 scales, ranging from 50% to 100% as mentioned in your contract.
+If you are a university employee (like a Ph.D. or Post-doc student), you will be paid at TVL-13 or 14 scales, ranging from 50% to 100%, as mentioned in your contract.
 You can use the following salary calculator to know the exact amount.
-You will not receive any reimbursement for relocation.
+You will not receive any relocation reimbursement.
 But please clarify the same with your present point-of-contact with the university.

-Please avoid mailing them on the weekends, and during weekdays, remember the time difference with your region.
+Please avoid mailing them on the weekends, and remember the time difference with your region during weekdays.

 Daily and monthly expenses of living in Germany

 Cooking on your own is a great way to control expenses.
-The grocery materials are relatively inexpensive in comparison to takeout food you get from restaurants (minimum 5 euros for one meal).
-So, it will be a great advantage to learn how to cook some basic dishes like making boiled rice, dal, and chicken curry.
+The grocery materials are inexpensive compared to takeout food from restaurants (minimum of 5 euros for one meal).
+So, it will be a great advantage to learn how to cook basic dishes like making boiled rice, dal, and chicken curry.
 Please bring a multi-purpose pressure cooker (preferably from India), it will be crucial for daily cooking.